Ruthven Military Road

 There is an original bridge on the way and quite a few cross drains.
 Wade doesn't seem to have built culverts, so his original drainage systems were cross drains paved with flat stones.
 Sadly these don't tend to survive; as they're difficult for wheeled vehicles to use, they often get filled in.

-There are also quite a few ruined townships on the way, which show that this road would once have passed many houses with many people living and working there - its remoteness is relatively recent.
+There are also quite a few ruined townships on the way, which show that this road would once have passed many houses with people living and working there - its remoteness is relatively recent.